-From there, you can work to optimize your law firm's website with a better user experience and a more attractive look.
+From there, you can work to optimize your law firm's website with a better user experience and a more attractive web design.
 Doing so can leave you with one of the best law firm websites and significantly increase your ability to connect with clients.

-The best way to showcase your legal expertise to potential clients is with a well-researched blog that is rich with high-traffic keywords.
+The best way to showcase your legal expertise to potential clients is with a well-researched blog rich with high-traffic keywords.

-You can break down complex topics like divorce, child custody, or bankruptcy into an entire blog series.
-For each blog, do some research to see what commonly asked questions are trending in your industry.
-Then, answer these questions to create value and establish yourself as an authority.
+You can break down complex topics like divorce, child custody, legal proceedings, or bankruptcy into an entire blog series.

 If you need extra inspiration to tap into your inner wordsmith, here are a few more tips for starting your legal blog.

-Earn More Money as a Lawyer With PPC
+4. Earn More Money as a Lawyer with PPC

 SEO can be a powerful revenue generator, but it can take time to build momentum and rely on it for continual leads.
-On the other hand, pay-per-click (PPC) ads are a great way to kickstart your marketing efforts and start generating traffic as soon as your campaign goes live.
+On the other hand, pay-per-click (PPC) ads are a great way to kickstart your marketing efforts and generate traffic as soon as your website goes live.

 It's not financially feasible to continuously rely on PPC marketing, and it should not be your sole strategy unless you want it to be one of your biggest expenses.
 Instead, invest in PPC in the early stages of your marketing journey to generate rapid results, and then periodically run PPC campaigns throughout the year to acquire new clients and make money during slow periods.

-Because you pay for each click, it's important to target the right keywords to maximize your ROI.
+Because you pay for each click, targeting the right keywords is important to maximize your ROI.
 After all, keywords can cost up to $1,000 or more.
 Therefore, you must carefully research your keywords, analyze what your competitors are doing, and make the most out of your budget.

-If you want to attract more legal work and make more money, you need to ensure that your practice is listed in at least a few of the top lawyer directories.
-Many lawyers overlook the importance of using these directories for client intake.
-But by making these listings part of your client intake strategy, you can expand your reach and connect with more good clients while practicing law.
+To attract more legal work and make more money, you must ensure your law practice is listed in at least a few of the top lawyer directories.
+Many lawyers overlook the importance of using these directories for client acquistion.
+But by making these listings part of your client intake strategy, you can expand your reach and connect with more clients.

 Not all directories are worth your time, though.
-If you are new to the world of legal directories, focus on a few top options like Avvo, Nolo, and FindLaw.
+If you are new to legal directories, focus on a few top options like Avvo, Nolo, and FindLaw.